unbreakablery/algorithm-problems/README.md

 # Algorithm Problems

-Here are lots of some algorithm problems for software developers.
+Here are lots of algorithm problems for software developers.

 Please open ***html*** files and then you can review the [problems and results](http://algorithm-problems.vercel.app/).